-13. Any goods given free to employees as stated in the contract of employment is not a supply and hence not subject to GST.
+14. Any goods given free to employees as stated in the contract of employment is not a supply and hence not subject to GST.
 The taxable person is not required to account for output tax on the gift.
 Input tax incurred is claimable.

 A firm provides uniform to his employees.
 GST charged by the registered tailor is claimable.
-Output tax needs not be accounted by the firm on the provision of uniform.
+Output tax needs not be accounted by the firm on the provision of uniform for free to his employees.

-A manufacturing company gives a 10gm of gold coin to each of his employee who has served for the company for a period of ten years.
+A manufacturing company has a policy as stated in its handbook that any employee who has served for the company for a period of ten years is entitled for a 10gm of gold pendant.
 The company does not have to account for output tax on the gift.
-GST incurred on the purchase of thre gold coin is claimable.
+GST incurred on the purchase of 10gm gold pendant is claimable.